mili-b24/vibration-blog/_posts/2025-04-06-vib-based-blog.md

   <img src="/images/y-stats.png" alt="Y Statistical Features" title="Y Statistical Time-Domain Features" style="display: block; margin: 0 auto; max-width: 100%; height: auto;" />
 </figure>

-This was followed by normalization of the set of features for both the x and y vibrations signals and combined for further analysis.
+The figure above shows the 15 statistical time-domain features for the y vibration signal.

+This was followed by normalization of the set using the zscore in built command on MATLAB for the individual vibration signal.
+The individual extracted feature sets was combined, representing a single set of features labelled as X with 7855 samples and 30 features in total.
+This was done using the MATLAB code depicted below.

 ```matlab